MarioLFB/P2CodeInstitute/README.md

 ### Contact US
 - Message Form
 In the first container, a message form created using EmailJS is found.
 It allows direct contact between the User and the Developer through a text message which is forwarded to the designated email.
 The form consists of: Name, Email, Message, and Send Button (Send Email).
-- User stories covered: .. and ..
+- User stories covered: 9 and 15
 <details><summary>Form</summary>
 <img src="docs\features\form.png">
 </details>

 - User Reviews
 Displayed to the user in an automatic carousel format, a review every 8 seconds in a loop.
-- User stories covered: .. and ..
+- User stories covered: 10
 <details><summary>Reviews</summary>
 <img src="docs\features\reviewsloop.png">
 </details>